 On Winsted Street, Gallery Art on 23 carries the work of 25 artists, as well as the studio of glassblower Colleen Ott.

-And whatever you buy, from a Tibetan singing bowl to an etched-glass vase, you'll know one thing: In Spring Green, it'll be an original.
+Whatever you buy, you'll know one thing: In Spring Green, it'll be an original.

 Getting there: It's an hour or less west of Madison.